MinhLeeBtaskee/btaskee-challenge/README.md

 # bTaskee challenge

 ## Project Overview
-The goal is to build a **Task Management App** with the following features:
+The goal is to build a **Task Management app** with the following features:
 1. **Task List View**: Display a list of tasks.
 2. **Add Task**: Allow users to add a new task.
 3. **Mark Task as Completed**: Allow users to toggle the completion status of a task.